Child Support Guidelines

 Child Care Costs

 Reasonable child care costs that are, or will be, paid by a parent due to employment or job search are added to the basic child support obligation and prorated between the parents based on their respective incomes.
 Other reasonable child care costs, such as child care costs incurred while the custodial parent attends school, may be the basis for a deviation.
+The court may also consider actual child care tax credits received by a parent as a basis for deviation.

 Health Insurance and Health Care Costs